Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • dysfunction defense mechanisms immune system;

-• problems in the work of the endocrine system;
+• problems in the functioning of the endocrine system;

 • diseases of the digestive system;